Sure (Take That song)

-"Sure" is a single by British boy band Take That, released as the lead single from their third studio album, Nobody Else (1995).
+"Sure" is a single by English boy band Take That, released as the lead single from their third studio album, Nobody Else (1995).
 It was written by Take That's lead singer Gary Barlow and fellow band members Robbie Williams and Mark Owen.
-Released on 3 October 1994, the song became the band's fifth number one on the UK Singles Chart and has received a silver disc certification in the UK for selling over 200,000 copies.
-Q Magazine ranked "Sure" at number 86 in their list of the "1001 Best Songs Ever" in 2003.
+Released on 3 October 1994 by RCA Records and BMG, the song became the band's fifth number one on the UK Singles Chart and has received a silver certification in the United Kingdom for selling over 200,000 copies.
+Its accompanying music video was directed by Greg Masuak, featuring the band babysitting a young girl.
+"Sure" won Best Single at the 1994 Smash Hits Awards.
+In 2003, Q Magazine included the song in their list of the "1001 Best Songs Ever".